Skip to main content

 The bottom line

 If you have diabetes, drinking a moderate amount of alcohol may be safe.
 But heavy drinking should be avoided.
-This is because drinking alcohol with diabetes can interfere with diabetes management and your safety.
-Alcohol can also raise the risk of hypoglycemia (low blood glucose) by interacting with diabetes medications.
-Check with your healthcare provider before drinking alcohol to make sure it’s safe to do so.
+This is because drinking alcohol can make it harder to manage your diabetes and affect your safety.
+Alcohol can also raise your risk of hypoglycemia (low blood glucose), especially when mixed with diabetes medications.
+Always check with your diabetes care team before drinking alcohol to make sure it’s safe for you.

 why trust our exports reliability shield